Women rabbis and Torah scholars: Orthodox Judaism

 The status of women rabbis in contemporary Orthodox Judaism began to change in the mid-1990s and early 2000s.
 Theoretically, even within the Orthodox framework, the complex problem of women in the rabbinate may be dealt with by separating the various aspects of the role of the rabbi and to treat each matter separately, leaving aspects of the role open and others closed.
 Positions and views on the matter vary by subgroup within Orthodoxy.
 Additionally, there are regional differences on the acceptance of the change.
 Notwithstanding the developments that have taken place, the subject is still a contested matter within Orthodox Judaism.

-In terms of the first women's rabbinical ordination within Orthodoxy, early individual cases involve ordination without public knowledge, without a formal title, or for a woman serving a non-Orthodox congregation.
+Early cases of the ordination of women within Orthodox Judaism occurred without public knowledge, without a formal title, or for a woman serving a non-Orthodox congregation.
 Mimi Feigelson, a student of Rabbi Shlomo Carlebach was reportedly ordained in 1994 by a panel of three rabbis, after Carlebach's death, and kept secret until 2000.
 Also in 2000, Orthodox rabbi Jonathan Chipman ordained Eveline Goodman-Thau in Jerusalem.
 Goodman-Thau later went on to serve as the first female rabbi in Austria for a liberal congregation.
 In 2006, Dina Najman was ordained by Rabbi Daniel Sperber and was appointed to perform rabbinic functions for Kehilat Orach Eliezer in Manhattan, New York, using the title of "rosh kehilah," not "rabbi."
 Similarly, in 2006, Haviva Ner-David was privately ordained by Rabbi Aryeh Strikovsky in Israel.
 In 2009, the status quo was further altered with the public ordination of Sara Hurwitz.
 Hurwitz was ordained by Rabbis Avi Weiss and Daniel Sperber.
 Although Weiss headed the rabbinical school Yeshivat Chovevei Torah, Hurwitz was trained at Drisha, an all-women's institute.
 Other key elements to Hurwitz's ordination was Weiss's formally founding of Yeshivat Maharat as a new rabbinical institution for the purpose of training Orthodox women as clergy which would be headed by Hurwitz.
 Additionally, Weiss, Sperber and other rabbis issued rabbinic responsa concerning women's ordination within Orthodoxy.
 Hurwitz's rabbinic title was initially "maharat", an acronym of manhiga hilkhatit rukhanit Toranit, (authority of Jewish law and spirituality).
 Hurwitz later came to use the title "Rabba".
 Hurwitz is the first woman rabbi in American Orthodox Judaism and is thus often described as the first Orthodox woman rabbi.